-- 29. A list of all gaming and gaming related systems (hardware and software) is maintained which includes the system name and version identifier (indicating period of time each version was in use), related operating system and database software and hardware (including version identification and period of time each version was in use).
-System documentation for all listed in-use versions of applications, databases, network hardware, and operating systems is maintained, including descriptions of both, hardware and software, operator manuals, etc. - 30.
+- 31. A list of all OLC regulated systems (hardware and software) is maintained which includes the system name, version identifier, and the related operating system and database, including the applicable hardware and software for each.
+The list must indicate the period of time each version was in use. - 32.
 System administrators maintain a current list of all enabled generic, system, and default accounts.
-The employee(s) responsible for maintaining the list is delineated in the SOPs.
+The employee(s) responsible for maintaining the list must be delineated within the SOPs.
 The documentation includes, at a minimum, the following: - a.
-Name of system (i.e., the application, operating system, or database). - b.
+Name of system (e.g., the application, operating system, or database). - b.
 The user account login name. - c.
 A description of the account's purpose. - d.
-A record (or reference to a record) of the authorization for the account to remain enabled. - Note: If the operating system and/or database support more than a single gaming application, then the list should include all system, generic or default accounts enabled on that operating system or database, regardless of the system they pertain to. - 31.
-If an IT service provider is used, the system administrator (the employee[s] delineated in the SOPs) maintains an additional list of all user accounts with system administrative permission which includes at a minimum: - a.
-Name of the system administered by an IT service provider, and - b.
-The user account(s) login name(s) used by an IT service provider. - 32.
-The current lists required by MICS #30 and by MICS #31 (if an IT service provider is used) are reviewed by the racino's IT management, in addition to the system administrator, at least once every six months.
-The list required by MICS # 30 is reviewed to identify any unauthorized or outdated accounts.
-The list required by MICS #31 is reviewed to ensure that the permissions are appropriate for each user's position.
-The SOP is to delineate the employee(s) responsible for the review. - 33.
-User access listings (requirements listed at MICS #13) for all gaming systems are to be retained for at least one day of each month for the most recent five years.
+A record (or reference to a record) of the authorization for the account to remain enabled.

+Note: If the operating system and/or database support more than a single gaming application, then the list should include all system, generic or default accounts enabled on that operating system or database, regardless of the system they pertain to.

+- 33. If an IT service provider is used, the system administrator (the employee(s) delineated within the SOPs) maintains an additional list of all user accounts with system administrative permission which includes at a minimum: - a.
+Name of the system administered by an IT service provider; and - b.
+The user account(s) login name(s) used by an IT service provider. - 34.
+The current lists required by MICS #32 and by MICS #33 (if an IT service provider is used) are reviewed by the racino's IT management, in addition to the system administrator, at least once every six months.
+The list required by MICS #33 is reviewed to identify any unauthorized or outdated accounts.
+The list required by MICS #33 is reviewed to ensure that the permissions are appropriate for each user's position.
+The SOP is to delineate the employee(s) responsible for the review.

+35. User access listings (requirements listed at MICS #10) for all gaming systems are to be retained for at least one day of each month for the most recent five years.
 The lists may be archived electronically if the listing is written to unalterable media (secured to preclude alteration).
 If available, the list of users and user access for any given system is in electronic format that can be analyzed by analytical tools (i.e., spreadsheet or database) that may be employed by OLC personnel.